This article has been updated as of April 2021.

 - Ferre Laevers, How Does Well-Being and Involvement Contribute To The Quality of Learning

 Observation and assessment are a key part of the Leuven Scales.
-Making them part of your reflective practice will give you a much deeper understanding of the children you care for.
-But it’s not a quick fix.
+Making them part of your reflective practice will give you a much deeper understanding of each child's development.
+But, observing and evaluating children's well-being probably isn't as easy as observing their maths or language skills.

 “It is a time-consuming thing,” Sue admits, “but this isn’t just another tick list or another thing to add to your to-do list.
 When used properly it can be a really powerful tool.”

-An observation should, by its very definition, be a 'wow' moment.
-So using Leuven Scales as a tick box on an observation is often meaningless, because you’ll never catch the children at the lower end of the scale – and that’s exactly who you’re trying to assess.
+When simply using a tick box on an observation, it is often meaningless because you’ll struggle to catch the children at the lower end of the scale – and that’s exactly who you’re trying to assess with Leuven Scales.

 “You might want to say in an observation that a child was particularly involved,” explains Sue,” but you shouldn’t just tack a Leuven Scale assessment onto an observation.
 That’s not what they’re for.”